 - Social curation: The collaborative sharing of content organized around one or more particular themes or topics.
 Social content curation sites include Reddit, Digg, Pinterest and Instagram.

 The History of Web 2.0

-Tim O'Reilly is generally credited with inventing the term, following a conference dealing with next-generation Web concepts and issues held by O'Reilly Media and MediaLive International in 2004.
+The two major technological components of Web 2.0 were the advances enabled by Ajax and other new applications such as RSS and Eclipse and the user empowerment that they support.
+Tim O'Reilly is generally credited with popularizing the term, following a conference dealing with next-generation Web concepts and issues held by O'Reilly Media and MediaLive International in 2004.
 O'Reilly Media has subsequently been energetic about trying to copyright "Web 2.0" and holds an annual conference of the same name.
 There is, however, some dispute about whether O'Reilly is responsible for the original coinage.
 Joe Firmage, for instance, used Web 2.0 to describe using the World Wide Web as a platform in 2003.

 Critics of Web 2.0 maintain that it makes it too easy for the average person to affect online content and that, as a result, the credibility, ethics and even legality of web content could suffer.
 Defenders of Web 2.0 point out that these problems have existed ever since the infancy of the medium and that the alternative -- widespread censorship based on ill-defined elitism -- would be far worse.
 The final judgment concerning any web content, say the defenders, should be made by end users alone.
 Web 2.0 reflects evolution in that direction.

 Some industry pundits are already claiming that Web 2.0 is merely a transitional phase between the early days of the World Wide Web's existence and a more established phase they're calling Web 3.0.